staglibrary/stagpy/README.md

 # STAGPy - Spectral Toolkit of Algorithms for Graphs

 STAG is a library providing efficient spectral algorithms for the analysis of massive graphs.
-STAGPy is a python wrapper around the underlying c++ library which provides convenient methods for learning on graphs in python.
+STAGPy is a python wrapper around the underlying C++ library which provides convenient methods for learning on graphs in python.

 ## Project Status
 The STAG library is under active development.
 Further documentation will be added here in the near future.

 ## Acknowledgements
-The development of the STAG library is funded by the EPSRC Fellowship titled "Efficient Spectral Algorithms for Massive and Dynamic Graphs", awarded to [He Sun](https://homepages.inf.ed.ac.uk/hsun4/index.html).
+The development of this library is part of [He Sun](https://homepages.inf.ed.ac.uk/hsun4/index.html)'s Fellowship  titled "Efficient Spectral Algorithms for Massive and Dynamic Graphs", which is funded by the UK Engineering and Physical Sciences Research Council (EPSRC, EP/T00729X/1).
+The development team of this library consists of [He Sun](https://homepages.inf.ed.ac.uk/hsun4/index.html) and [Peter Macgregor](https://pmacg.github.io/index.html).